St. Matthew’s Lutheran Church – Charleston, South Carolina

-St. Matthew’s Evangelical Lutheran Church is listed int he National register as part of the Charleston Historic District, which says the following about the area:
+St. Matthew’s Evangelical Lutheran Church is listed in the National Register as part of the Charleston Historic District:

 (Charleston Old and Historic District) Charleston played an important role in Colonial, Revolutionary, antebellum and Civil War America.
 The city was a major Colonial seaport, an active participant in the Revolution, a seat of rice and cotton culture and a leader of secession.
 Today much of the nation’s great social and architectural history can be visibly appreciated because of the great concentration of period buildings that still line the city streets.
 The historic district contains primarily residential buildings in addition to commercial, ecclesiastical, and government-related buildings.
 Several historic neighborhoods are included because of their concentrations of historically and architecturally valuable buildings.
 These neighborhoods possess the unique visual appeal of old Charleston, a picturesqueness created by the close proximity of buildings, in a wide variety of architectural styles.
 There is general harmony in terms of height, scale, proportion, materials, textures, colors, and characteristic forms, such as the side piazzas.